dotnet/AspNetCore.Docs/aspnetcore/spa/angular.md

 You can use standard [ASP.NET Core publish and deployment methods](xref:publishing/index).

-### Run "ng serve" independently
+## Run "ng serve" independently

 The project is configured to start its own instance of the Angular CLI server in the background when the ASP.NET Core app starts in development mode.
-This is convenient because it means you don't have to run a separate server manually.
+This is convenient because you don't have to run a separate server manually.

 There is a drawback to this default setup.
 Each time you modify your C# code and your ASP.NET Core app needs to restart, the Angular CLI server restarts.
 Around 10 seconds is required to start back up.
 If you're making frequent C# code edits and don't want to wait for Angular CLI to restart, run the Angular CLI server externally, independently of the ASP.NET Core process.
 To do so: